Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/01_abstraction.typ

 == Formalizing Abstraction

-Now that we have a domain, we can be rigorous.
+With a domain defined, we can be rigorous.
-We define two functions connecting the concrete world (actual execution) and the abstract world (properties).
+We define two functions connecting the concrete world (actual execution) and abstract world (properties).

 #definition(title: "Concretization Function")[
   The concretization function $gamma: D -> cal(P)(ZZ)$ maps an abstract value to a set of concrete integers $ZZ$.